 When any treatment option is recommended and then included in the treatment process or when options are discussed in your initial consultation, you will be able to consider all of what you think can work best.
 If something is recommended (hypnosis is not the only option that will be recommended by LaRose) know that you can ask questions about how the options work, what they cost, and when the treatment can be started.
 Either way, clinical hypnosis (particularly the rapid resolution approach) is something that may be worth investigating.
 Hypnosis sessions are generally NOT covered by insurance (see more here for how hypnosis fees are structured).

 Are there any other creative ways to treat people seeking mental health services?
 Sure.
 Music, Art, and Play can be very effective tools, for both adults and children.
 Sand, Blocks, Paper, and Balloons can be effective tools as well.
 Other instruments can be useful too; behavior therapy, cognitive behavioral therapy, emotive techniques, narrative approaches, role plays, and general psycho-education all can be effective.
 Online video/chat/telemental health and client portal options may work too!
+Now you can even communicate online asynchronously 24 hours a day, seven days a week!

 You can schedule your consult 24 hours a day, to get more information about Hypnotherapy, and to ask questions about your options schedule now.